James-dev-2025/PartyPeople/README.md

 could not map a collection of Events to a single Event object.

 #### Testing
 At this point I decided to add Tests to the project to make sure every feature works as intended and to help with future debugging.
 Unit/Integration tests are usually the first place I look when trying to debug.
+I also made sure to add a test covering the issue from Task 2.

 For simplicities sake I opted to use an in memory database to test on.
 But in a real project my preference would be to use a locally hosted test database.